30 Warning Signs Your Heart Is Trying to Send You

-Panic attacks and heart attacks can be hard to differentiate: They both involve discomfort and fear and similar symptoms, like shortness of breath, tightness in the chest, sweating, a pounding heartbeat, dizziness, and physical weakness, according to the UPMC.
+Panic attacks and heart attacks can often be hard to differentiate—sharing similar symptoms, like shortness of breath, tightness in the chest, sweating, a pounding heartbeat, dizziness, and physical weakness, according to the UPMC.
 That's why it's important to address the matter quickly by getting help, since a diagnosis from a medical professional is the only way to know for sure which is which.

 If you have a severe headache that won't seem to go away, don't just take some medicine and forget about it.
 Take it as a sign that something might be wrong.
 According to the Mayo Clinic, that head pain could be due to a stroke or a blood clot in your heart—especially if the pain is paired with vomiting and dizziness.
 Since damage can be done quickly, don't wait to get help.

-If you commonly experience shortness of breath during activity, while you're at rest, while you're sleeping, and even while you're lying flat, it could be due to heart disease.
-According to the AHA, the problem occurs when blood gets backed up in your veins due to your heart not being able to keep up with a proper flow, leaking fluid into the lungs and causing breathing issues.
+If you commonly experience shortness of breath during activity, while you're at rest, or while you're sleeping, it could be due to heart disease.
+According to the AHA, the problem occurs when blood gets backed up in your veins due to your heart not being able to produce a proper flow, leaking fluid into the lungs and causing breathing issues.

 Heart arrhythmias have to do with changes in your heartbeat.
-And while many people are on the lookout for a fluttering or racing heart, bradycardia involves a heart rate that's slower than normal.
+And while many people are on the lookout for a fluttering or racing heart, bradycardia—or a slow heart rate—can also be a sign that something is amiss.
 If your heart is beating fewer than 60 times a minute, check in with your doctor.
-While it's not always a problem, it could be prohibiting your heart from supplying your body with enough oxygen, leading to dizziness, chest pains, and other issues, according to the Mayo Clinic.
+While it's not always a problem, it could be prohibiting your heart from supplying your body with enough oxygen, leading to dizziness, chest pains, and other issues, the Mayo Clinic says.